The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Devotion Grief Zeal Devotion Hatred Mania
+Devotion Disgust Zeal Devotion Hatred Pride

 Both of these patterns can be destructive for the Hero.